NoAchache/TextBoxGAN/README.md

 **OCR Loss [(code)](models/losses/ocr_losses.py)**: Two possible losses were experimented:
-* **Softmax crossentropy:** applied between the OCR's output logits of the generated text box and the label, i.e. the input word.
+* **Softmax crossentropy (SCE):** applied between the OCR's output logits of the generated text box and the label, i.e. the input word.
-* **Mean squared error:** applied between the OCR's output logits of the generated text box and those of a real text box, with the same label.
+* **Mean squared error (MSE):** applied between the OCR's output logits of the generated text box and those of a real text box, with the same label.
 Hence, our problem is modeled as a regression rather than a classification.

 **GAN Loss / Regularization**: